qur/gopy/gccgo/gopy.rst

 =======

 -h	Show help
+-v      Verbose output.
+Shows the commands that are being run.
 -work	Print the path of the temporary directory used for intermediate files,
 	and don't delete them after building.